I have some questions for those who believe that abortion is murder.

 - Why do you believe that killing the unborn is murder but consider an American bomb killing a baby 3 hours old a tragic result of war, collateral damage, but not murder?

 - Do you support birth control being readily available in every school?
-Isn’t your objective is to reduce or eliminate the need for an abortion.
-Wouldn’t easily available, free access to birth control reduce the abortion rate?
+If your objective is to reduce or eliminate the need for an abortion, wouldn’t easily available, free access to birth control reduce the abortion rate?

 - Do you believe it is better for a severely deformed child to live for a day and die than for the fetus to be aborted?
 If so, explain why it is better for the child to suffer needlessly?